-Open play times and rules are set by the Committee and may change based on resident feedback.

-The current Open Play calendar can be found under the members section of the website.
-That website is http://hydeparkpickleballclub.com and the site member password is Vinegar

-Also, a link to the pickleball reservation site is in the Monday Morning Memo.

-Residents may bring 2 guests per household to open play provided there are no more than 10 residents already playing.
-This allows for resident play to be a priority.

-There is no limit to the number of residents allowed during Open Play.

-Open play is generally all skill levels and available several days each week.
-Currently(11/21), Open Play for everyone is on Sunday at 2pm, Tuesday at 9am, Wednesday at 6pm, at Thursday at 9am.
-There is also a beginner and para-pickle session on Wednesdays at 10am.

-There may be Pickleball Committee sponsored events from time to time.

-Open play is comprised of doubles play only, unless there are reasonable agreements to play another variety of game.

-Games go to 11 points, win by 2, using traditional pickleball side-out scoring.

-When finishing a game, if others are waiting to play, all 4 players are to leave their court and put their paddles in rotation if they wish to continue play.

-The only Committee approved ball for Hyde Park is the green Jugs Indoor ball, which is USAPA approved.
-Balls will be changed out based on playability.
-Players will be asked to donate when it's time to rotate balls.
+- 1. Open play times and rules are set by the Committee and may change based on resident feedback. - 2.
+Open play times are listed in the Monday Morning Memo and can be found on the Pickleball tab of the Hyde Park calendar of events. - 3.
+A link to the pickleball reservation site is in the MMM. - Residents may bring 2 guests per household to open play provided there are no more than 10 residents already playing.
+This allows resident play to be a priority. - 5.
+There is no limit to the number of residents allowed during Open Play. - 6.
+Open play is generally for all skill levels and available several days each week.
+There are also "Easy" Play session for Open Play which allow for residents to play less aggressive and less intense games. - 7.
+Open Play is available all day on New Years Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas. - 8.
+There may be Pickleball Committee sponsored events from time to time. - Games go to 11 points, win by 2, using traditional pickleball scoring.
+If there are more than 12 total players, games should be shortened to 8 points so everyone can play without excessive waiting. - When finishing a game, if others are waiting to play, all 4 players are to leave their court and put their paddles in rotation if they wish to continue play. - 11.
+The PB Committee, in conjunction with resident player input, will determine which balls will be used for Open Play.
+Balls will be changed based on playability.
+Players will be asked to donate money when it's time to replace balls.